 It’s like this.
 The haunted house is new construction, built within a ritzy new subdivision outside of Atlanta.
 There is no Native American (or any other kind) of graveyard underneath… there’s no witchy coven… the land isn’t cursed… nobody’s gone out and brought home a demon… nobody’s carrying around a generational curse… there’s nary a Ouija board in sight… you get my point.
 There’s no external reason why this house is bad.

 And this house is bad.
 It is very, very bad.

 The narrator’s name is Colquitt Kennedy (Vanderbilt, class of 1970s), an affluent PR type who lives next door to the house in question (hence the title) and bears witness to the increasingly horrific going-ons.
 It’s difficult for her, you see.
-There’s all this publicity… and once upon a time in this country, publicity was a bad thing.
+(For those of you born Millennial, there was once upon a time in this country where publicity was bad.
+I know.
+Weird).

 It’s a subtle kind of haunting that gets into your bones, like a smile on a pretty girl’s face that’s just a bit too wide.

 Then you realize she isn’t smiling.
 She’s screaming.

 It’s been years since I’ve read The House Next Door, so I can’t really give you the deets.
 What I can tell you is that it’s set in the 1970s.

 One scene I remember involves a grief-stricken mother mourning the loss of her son in Vietnam.

 Worried about the woman’s mental state, Colquitt visits and sees that the T.V. is tuned into a Vietnam documentary–or at least, that’s what it looks like–because there are soldiers, a jungle, and the title at the bottom of the screen says Vietnam 1969.
 Something about it bugs her, though.
 Something about it isn’t right.
 Troubled, Colquitt returns home and checks the television schedule.

 No TV shows about Vietnam were on at that time.